MattCheely/elm-site-gen/scaffold/content/posts/2019-01-02-another-post.md

 ---
-title: Another post
+title: Example Post
 tags: other
 ---

-This is another example of a blog post.
+This is a sample post.

 # Heading 1